Search

 Dear Hiring Manager,

-I noticed that ABC Corp increased its market share by 12% last quarter, and I believe my data‑driven approach could accelerate that growth.
+I noticed that ABC Corp increased its market share by 12% last quarter, and I believe my data‑driven approach can accelerate that growth.
 At XYZ Inc., I automated reporting processes that cut analysis time by 40%, freeing analysts to focus on strategy.
 Your launch of the new AI‑driven recommendation engine aligns with the machine‑learning projects I led last year, where I increased recommendation accuracy by 18%.
 I would appreciate the chance to discuss how my background in predictive analytics could support ABC Corp’s next phase of growth.

 Thank you for your time and consideration.
 I look forward to the possibility of contributing to your team.